|

 Back to top

 If you are using Internet Explorer, simply move your mouse over an image on a Web page and click the right mouse button.
-You'll see that two new options are available:
+You'll see that

 Refresh Page with Full Quality.